 Advertisement

-In some areas, the tap water has run completely dry, and in those areas it is the responsibility of the mairie to ensure access to drinking water - usually by distributing bottled water.
+Last summer, the tap water ran completely dry in several areas, and in those areas it is the responsibility of the mairie to ensure access to drinking water - usually by distributing bottled water.

 If your local mairie has imposed extra restrictions you will usually be contacted directly, but you can also check the mairie website.